 Psychological safety is a lead indicator for employee mental wellbeing

 It is now possible to measure how psychologically safe people feel across a team or an organisation which is a lead indicator for employee mental wellbeing.
 There are a number of ways of approaching this, at Minerva we use a simple employee survey, Conductor .
-This helps to identify untapped potential across the business as well as areas of stress and triggers such as styles of leadership that may aggravate it.
+This psychological safety assessment tool helps to identify untapped potential across the business as well as areas of stress and triggers such as styles of leadership that may aggravate it.

 Perhaps most importantly, it provides us with a very proactive way of approaching wellbeing, often flagging up surfacing issues which can be swiftly addressed before they become more serious.
 The results produce very practical and actionable insights into the factors that enable us to perform at our best, pointing the way to relevant and targeted activity.